eullerg/your-way-tracker/README.md

 ### 🛠️ Open & Run SoundPad

-To run **Your Way Tracker**, just click in the link **link** or download the repository,<strong> for a better experience you can also download vue.js</strong>, run the terminal, select the paste that you extracted with "cd your-way-tracker" and then run "npm run serve" after that just open locally.
+To run **Your Way Tracker**, just click in the link **https://your-way-tracker.vercel.app/** or download the repository,<strong> for a better experience you can also download vue.js</strong>, run the terminal, select the paste that you extracted with "cd your-way-tracker" and then run "npm run serve" after that just open locally.

 ### Contact